Inside Mandaluyong: Exploring The Tiger City from Within

 This is only one of the legends of how Mandaluyong came to be.
 But no matter what the legends and myths say, it is now a thriving community and even got itself a moniker—The Tiger City.

-Mandaluyong is the third smallest city in the Philippines but that doesn’t stop its economy from growing.
+Mandaluyong is the sixth smallest city in the Philippines but that doesn’t stop its economy from growing.
 It isn’t deemed the “Tiger City” for nothing.
 It has a total of 27 barangays and is also where a part of Ortigas Business Center, the second most important business district after Makati Central Business district, is located.
 So whenever you see fast-paced people in business attire along EDSA-Ortigas, you know where they are heading to.

 Not only Mandaluyong is thriving in its economy, we also raise our glasses to this city for winning several awards like the “Presidential Award for Most Child-Friendly City in the Highly Urbanized City Category,” the “Kabalikat Award for Local Government Unit in National Capital Region,” the “Green Banner Award” for its Nutrition Program, the “Galing Pook Award” for best practices in local governance.
 Talk about a wild yet charming city, huh?